A dynamical proof of Matui's absorption theorem: Connection to Matui's absorption theorem

 We finally conclude, thanks to Theorem \ref{t:absorption}, that $R_\Gamma$ is orbit equivalent to $R_\Lambda$; so every minimal ample group is orbit equivalent to a saturated minimal ample group and (by Krieger's theorem) this concludes the proof of the classification theorem for minimal ample groups.

-Writing this appendix offers an opportunity to discuss another imprecision in \cite{Melleray2023} (already mentioned in the main body of the paper, when we stated Lemma \ref{l:Glasner_Weiss}).
-In part (2) of \cite{Melleray2023}*{Lemma 3.4} (which is Lemma \ref{l:Glasner_Weiss} in the current paper), the assumption that $\Gamma$ acts topologically transitively is not sufficient for the argument to go through (despite our claim that ``it is the natural hypothesis to make the argument work''...).
+Writing this appendix offers an opportunity to discuss another imprecision in \cite{Melleray2023}.
+In part (2) of \cite{Melleray2023}*{Lemma 3.4}, the assumption that $\Gamma$ acts topologically transitively is not sufficient for the argument to go through (despite our claim that ``it is the natural hypothesis to make the argument work''...).
 The reason is that the proof uses implicitly that for any nonempty clopen set $A$ one has $\inf_{\mu \in M(\Gamma)} \mu(A) >0$.
 That condition is in fact equivalent to assuming that $\Gamma$ acts minimally on $X$.
 I do not know in which generality point (2) of \cite{Melleray2023}*{Lemma~3.4} holds.
 Fortunately, this does not affect the arguments of \cite{Melleray2023} that use Lemma~3.4 since we are everywhere concerned with minimal actions. \end{appendices}